Metacaugs/metacaugs.github.io/_posts/2017-04-23-A-p2P-accelerator.md

 Lean Canvas solves this problem using a 1-page business model that takes under 20 minutes to create.

 Search for "Lean Canvas" to find a wealth of tutorials.

+## Incubator

+A business incubator is a company that helps new and startup companies to develop by providing services such as management training or office space.
+(Wikipedia)

+In our case it could be Metacaugs providing a more formal structure (that of a non-profit or foundation) for fledgling projects needing not only peer2peer inspiration and advice but also a formal identity in order to present projects, participate in competitions etc.

+As of yet Metacaugs itself has no formal identity, but we could consider changing that.

+## Conclusion

+Metacougs is in practice evolving into the direction of an accelerator, maybe an incubator.
+This would be a great way to continue the work done by Howard Rheingold and his co-learners.
+The diversity of the Rheingold-alumni made it  until now difficult to leverage the power of the network, but using Slack as our main communication hub and adopting an accelerator methodology, this could change for the better.